Upsizing: What to Consider Before Moving

 - Make Additions or Renovations to Your Current Home: Your home is a special place and can mean a lot to you and your family.
 The idea of picking up and moving can be a heartbreaking concept.
 If no other house will do, you can consider making some construction upgrades or adding some additional space to your current home.
 This can be a costly and time-consuming process but can give you the flexibility you need to create the home of your dreams that will keep you happy for years to come.

 - Sale-Leaseback: If you know for certain that your current home will not work for you in the long run, you can take your time looking for your next one.
-With EasyKnock’s sale-leaseback solutions, you can sell your house to EasyKnock, freeing yourself of your current mortgage.
-However, instead of moving out, you can stay in the home as a renter for up to 12 months while you search for your next home.
+Through a sale-leaseback solution, you can sell your house, freeing yourself of your current mortgage.
+However, instead of moving out, you can stay in the home as a renter while you search for your next home.
 You’ll have time to search and more cash in hand to make a competitive offer when the right home comes along.

 Are you ready to start the process of upsizing to the home of your dreams but don’t want to rush your next move?
 Consider contacting a real estate agent or financial advisor to discuss the right move for you.

 While moving to a bigger house and upsizing can be exciting, it’s important to do your research.
 Consider your family’s goals, budget limitations, ideal location, and potential financial solutions all before starting your search.
 When in doubt, an expert can help give you a better idea of an approach to upsizing that will work best for your family and your finances.